Spring 2024 (February-April) – Deadline to apply: January 14, 2024

-Interns gain hands-on experience in one of the following departments (click each title to read more about the position):
+Interns gain hands-on experience in one of the following departments

 Responsibilities include informing the media about Islamic activities and practices, monitoring the local media, writing editorials, and assisting in issuing the CAIR-California newsletter.
 Interns will develop their skills for writing in a journalistic style.
 Interns will also learn how to effectively engage the community through social media and be responsible for creating posts, updates, tweets, and more to promote and enhance CAIR-SFBA’s image through said mediums.
 They will also learn how the media works and how to develop press releases and media packets.
 An interest in media and communications is desirable.

-Responsibilities include organizing events sponsored by CAIR, such as the Muslim Day at the Capitol, proposing & creating new material to promote CAIR, preparing an exhibit, and helping out with inquiries by members and guests.
+Responsibilities include organizing events sponsored by CAIR, such as the Muslim Day at the Capitol, proposing & creating new material to promote CAIR, preparing an exhibit, and supporting with inquiries by members and guests.
 Other responsibilities may include acting as a liaison between CAIR and the local Muslim and non-Muslim communities, organizing outreach programs with Islamic centers, and developing and implementing strategies to attract individuals to become involved with CAIR.
 An interest in marketing, public relation, and graphic design is desirable.

 The Operations intern will work closely with the Operations Manager to maintain office productivity.
 Interns assist with daily operations such as coordination of staff meetings, trainings, and activities; greeting guests and interacting with patrons; and assisting with office organization projects.
-The internship will also include a membership component with responsibilities such as donor and community outreach, development of membership program, and more.
+The internship will also include a membership component with responsibilities such as donor and community outreach, development of a membership program, and more.

-Responsibilities include implementing CAIR’s youth programming which engages High School and college students around issues of identity, leadership development, civil rights, civic engagement, and social justice.
+Responsibilities include implementing CAIR’s youth programming which engages high school and college students around issues of identity, leadership development, civil rights, civic engagement, and social justice.
 Programs include the Muslim Youth Leadership Program, Muslim Gamechangers Network, Bridging Communities Program, and Muslim Day at the Capitol.
 Interns will research a wide range of issues affecting the Muslim community in order to develop relevant and engaging curriculum and program content.
 Interns will work on all aspects of program planning including, but not limited to: marketing, outreach and recruitment, program execution, and evaluation.

-- Candidates must be college students pursuing a bachelor’s degree or an advanced degree, or recent graduates
+- Candidates must be college students pursuing a bachelor’s degree or an advanced degree, or recent graduates (18 and older)

 - Passion and familiarity with the work that CAIR does